 - 1 tablespoon sesame oil

-- In a wok, heat remaining 2 tablespoons of peanut oil until smoking, then add lamb and garlic.
+- In a wok, heat remaining 2 tablespoons of peanut oil until smoking, then add the lamb and garlic.
 Stir-fry for 2 minutes just until lamb changes color on both sides, then remove from wok and set aside.